-- Loam: This is ideal garden soil.
+- Loam: This is an ideal garden soil.
 Crumbly, full of organic matter, retains moisture yet still drains well.
 This is what we're working toward; this is "good" garden soil.

 Tips for Improving

 There are several things you can do to improve your soil.
 Luckily, they are actually all fairly easy to do.

 Test your soil: The first thing to do is learn all you can about your soil.
 You may want to try a couple of DIY soil tests to learn more about the level of life in your soil and what its texture is like.
 Getting a soil test from your county's cooperative extension would be a great idea; this will alert you to any deficiencies or pH problems.

 Add organic matter: Adding organic matter is hands-down, without a doubt, the number one way to improve your soil.
 Whether your soil is clayey, sandy, low in nutrients, compacted, has poor drainage....organic matter will fix it.